James-Yu/LaTeX-Workshop/README.md

 ## GitHub

-The code for this extension is available on github at: https://github.com/James-Yu/LaTeX-Workshop
+The code for this extension is available on GitHub at: https://github.com/thinksyncs/LaTeX-Workshop

-## Like this work?
+## Support This Project

-- :smile: Star this project on GitHub and Visual Studio Marketplace
+- Star this project on GitHub and Visual Studio Marketplace.
-- :blush: Leave a comment
+- Leave feedback or usage reports.
-- :relaxed: Thank the develops and community for their effort.
+- Thank the maintainers and community for their work.

 ## License